Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Minimal active gel model

 We first determine the possible steady state solutions by assuming a constant cell velocity $V$ and no length change, $\dot{L}=0$.
 It is useful to map the problem on the unit interval by changing into internal coordinates $u=(x-l_-)/L$.
 To simplify the boundary conditions we introduce the deviation of the stress from the elastic boundary contribution as

 For a steady state solution the stress deviation $s$ can only depend on the internal coordinate $u$, which yields

 with $u_-=0$ and $u_+=1$.

-For non-motile solutions, i.e.~$V=0$, this equation is solved by hyperbolic (co-)sine functions.
-The boundary conditions, however, imply that only the trivial solution $s\equiv 0$ solves Eq.~(\ref{eq:Active_Maxwell_nondim_bvp_s_u}).
-This then results in a condition for the length of the non-motile steady state solution,
+This equation can be rewritten as a dynamical system, i.e.~two first order differential equations as given in appendix \ref{appendix_lack_motile_steadstate}.
+For non-motile solutions, i.e.~$V=0$, the boundary conditions then imply that the solution corresponds to a fixed point with $s\equiv 0$ and a condition for the length of the non-motile steady state solution,

 Hence the length of the cell decreases with increasing contractile active stress.
 This solution ceases to exist for too large stresses, $\sigma_{act}>1$, when the elastic boundary condition cannot counteract the contractile stress anymore.